tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-20-gradle-settings-in-jenkinsfile.markdown

 ### Gradle

-In Gradle, Nexus authentication can be specified in both `build.gradle` and `gradle.properties` file.
+In Gradle, Nexus authentication can be specified in both `build.gradle` and `gradle.properties` file, where `build.gradle` should be checked into VCS (e.g., git) while `gradle.properties` contains sensitive credentials information.

 ``` groovy Example build.gradle
     repositories {